NYC Schools will reopen fully in September with no remote option, Mayor de Blasio says

 Mayor de Blasio said parents are welcome to visit the schools over the summer and see the safety precautions.

-Schools Chancellor Meisha Porter will join the mayor at his morning news conference to elaborate.
+Governor Cuomo said he sees all schools in the state being back full-time for students.

+"We have to get back to school.
+With the current trajectory, there's no reason why we can't open school statewide in September," he said.
+"I believe it will be all across the state unless something dramatic happens, I don't see any reason why we wouldn't open all schools."

-Just last month, 51,000 students returned to their classrooms after taking advantage of the final opt-in period for this school year.
+Just last month, 51,000 students returned to their classrooms in New York City after taking advantage of the final opt-in period for this school year.

 It was the first time those students had seen the inside of a classroom in more than a year.